aiidateam/aiida-common-workflows/RelaxWorkChain/README.md

 Open questions (to be discussed):

-* Implementation of a method that suggests some computational resources (to be placed in `job_engines` dict).
+* Implementation of a method that suggests some computational resources (to be placed in `calc_engines` dict).
   E.g. given a structure, how many nodes to use?
 This could also probably be outside of the `MyPluginRelaxationInputsGenerator`.

 * At the moment to generate the builder we pass everything in the `get_builder`.
 One could argue that have separate methods